amd/ryzen-ai-documentation/docs/getstartex.rst

 This tutorial uses a fine-tuned version of the ResNet model (using the CIFAR-10 dataset) to demonstrate the process of preparing, quantizing, and deploying a model using Ryzen AI Software.
 The tutorial features deployment using both Python and C++ ONNX runtime code.

 .. note::
-   In this documentation, "NPU" is used in descriptions, while "IPU" is retained in the tool's language, code, screenshots, and commands.
+   In this documentation, "NPU" is used in descriptions, while "IPU" is retained in some of the tool's language, code, screenshots, and commands.
 This intentional distinction aligns with existing tool references and does not affect functionality.
 Avoid making replacements in the code.

 - The source code files can be downloaded from `this link <https://github.com/amd/RyzenAI-SW/tree/main/tutorial/getting_started_resnet>`_.
 Alternatively, you can clone the RyzenAI-SW repo and change the directory into "tutorial".